CCA-Public/scope/README.md

 ## To do

-* Choose which Dublin Core elements to display and make editable (set in config file?)
+* Choose which Dublin Core elements are displayed in Collection and Folder pages (user-configurable?)
 * Handle user accounts through app rather than admin